 Beginner cash players are notorious for acting too passive, calling too much and generally playing too loose pre-flop.
 This is a mistake.
 Most times, unless you’re in the big blind position or on the button, the best strategy when facing a raise is not to call but to either fold or 3-bet.
 That’s because you don’t have great pot odds to call, especially against large raises.
 What’s more, multiple players behind you can put the squeeze on and 3-bet you out of the pot.
 So go big or go home!
 Play decisively and don’t throw money away with sloppy play.

-Not bluffing enough can take the edge off your value bets for the simple reason that opponents will start to read you and fold more often to your bets.
-One way to prevent this is to think about what hands you would bluff with in the same spot where you’re making a value bet.
+Not bluffing enough can take the edge off your value bets because opponents will start to read you and fold more often to your bets.
+One way to prevent this is to think about what hands you would bluff within the same spot where you’re making a value bet.
 Ask yourself what size bet (expressed as a percentage of the pot) you’ll use on the river and apply this formula:

 Bluffing frequency = Bet size / (1 + Bet size * 2)